feed-in tariff frequently asked questions

 If you’ve chosen to receive your remittance by email, please check your spam and junk folders if you haven’t received it.
 If you still haven’t received us then please get in touch so we can check we have the right contact details for you.

 Will you let me know if my payment has been delayed?

-If for any reason we are unable to send your payment within our planned timeframes, we will contact you to let you know.
-If there is a holdup, it can be because we don’t have current bank details to make the payment.
-Please check you have submitted your payment details.
+If for any reason we’re unable to send your payment within our planned timeframes, we will contact you to let you know.
+If there is a holdup, it could be because we don’t have your bank details – so please make sure you give us these.